 Homeowners usually need to replace their windows every 10-15 years or so.
 Old windows tend to be less efficient, even if they are otherwise in perfect condition.
 People may be able to sell their windows to private consumers or organizations that will package them for reuse in another space.
 For windows in older homes, it is important to test for lead paint before removing them.
 Windows without chips or cracks are ideal for reuse.
 Glass in good shape that can be polished until it is clear is also a good candidate for recycling.
 Homeowners should ask their local glass recycling center about the best way to prepare the window for recycling.
 Some businesses are willing to pick it up to protect it from breaking during transit.
 The casing may need to go to different location.

-Swapping out lighting fixtures is one of the least expensive and fastest ways homeowners can renovate a space.
+Swapping out lighting fixtures and updating a home's lighting is one of the least expensive and fastest ways homeowners can improve their home's appeal.
 Determining what to do with the old fixtures relates to the type of fixture, its age and condition.
 If people want to keep the fixture for use in another home, this is usually an option.
 Unlike other electronics that require regular updating, lights do not necessarily need to be upgraded to work with new light bulb technologies.
 If the light fixture is in good operational condition, with no exposed wires or broken pieces, it can be easily sold or donated to charity.
 Since all light bulbs contain delicate glass, they should be packaged separate from the light fixture.

 Most light fixtures contain metal, which could be harvested for scraps.
 If the fixture is not viable for reuse, homeowners may be able to give it to a scrap metal or electronics recycling program.
 In this case, people should remove the light bulb and any components that cannot be recycled (e.g. a plastic or fabric lampshade).
 Bulbs can usually be recycled, but may be need to be sent to a different plant for safe processing.

 Unlike many parts of the home outside of the actual structure, plumbing fixtures tend to hang around for decades.
 Homeowners often conclude that they should not fix what is not broken.
 A well-built faucet or pipe may not crack or leak in a generation or longer.
 Visible fixtures are more likely to be replaced.
+Fixtures that are causing leaks should also be fixed or replaced.
 While switching out an old faucet can give a room a fresh new look, homeowners should understand their options for reuse or recycling.

 Charitable organizations will regularly accept these for donation if they work well, have no cracks or visible damage, and do not contain any hazardous materials.
 The composition of the plumbing equipment affects how it can be recycled.
 Old fixtures were often made of brass.
 This equipment may contain lead and should be removed and handled carefully.
 Faucets sold in recent years may have a plastic exterior and an interior made of some kind of metal alloy.
 These typically do not provide a high rate of return at recycling centers that buy scrap metal, but that may be the best place to take them.
 Plumbing pipes can usually be recycled as well, especially if they are made of copper (without lead solder) or PVC.